-- 34. Construction must only commence once the Protected Area status (Proclaimed Private Nature Reserve: Language Private Nature Reserve) has been changed or de-proclaimed for the directly affected properties. - 35.
-Anti-collision devices such as bird flappers must be installed where power lines cross avifaunal corridors (e.g., grasslands, rivers, wetlands, and dams). - 36.
-The footprint of the development and access routes must be limited to the areas required for actual construction works. - 37.
-An on-going alien vegetation removal programmes as well as the rehabilitation and revegetation of the seasonal wetlands and seasonal stream's buffer zones must be implemented. - 38.
+- 33. Construction must only commence once the Protected Area status of the Langcarel Private Nature Reserve has been withdrawn or de-proclaimed for the directly affected properties. - 34.
+The footprint of the development and access routes must be limited to the areas required for actual construction works. - 35.
+A permit must be obtained from the relevant authorities for the removal or disturbance of any Conservation important plant species (TOPs, Red Data listed or provincially protected species) prior construction. - 36.
+Eskom approved anti-collision devices such as bird flappers must be installed where power lines cross avifaunal corridors (e.g., grasslands, rivers, wetlands, and dams). - 37.
+Powerlines need to be seasonally monitored (according to the ESKOM/EWT partnership national protocol) for fatalities and these fatalities must be reported to the Eskom/EWT Strategic partnership. - 38.
+An on-going alien vegetation removal programmes as well as the rehabilitation and revegetation of the seasonal wetlands and seasonal stream's buffer zones must be implemented. - 39.
 No exotic plants must be used for rehabilitation purposes.
-Only indigenous plants of the area must be utilised. - 39.
-Should any archaeological sites, artefacts, paleontological fossils, or graves be exposed during construction work, work in the immediate vicinity of the find must be stopped, the South African Heritage Resources Agency (SAHRA) must be informed, and the services of an accredited heritage professional obtained for an assessment of the heritage resources. - 40.
-Hazardous substances must be stored in a bunded and designated area to avoid accidental leakage into the environment. - 41.
-An integrated waste management approach must be implemented that is based on waste minimisation and must incorporate reduction, recycling, re-use and disposal where appropriate.
+Only indigenous plants of the area must be used.

+40. Should any archaeological sites, artefacts, paleontological fossils, or graves be exposed during construction work, work in the immediate vicinity of the find must be stopped, the South African Heritage Resources Agency (SAHRA) must be informed, and the services of an accredited heritage professional obtained for an assessment of the heritage resources.

+41. Hazardous substances must be stored in a bunded and designated area to avoid accidental leakage into the environment.

+42. An integrated waste management approach must be implemented that is based on waste minimisation and must incorporate reduction, recycling, re-use and disposal where appropriate.
 Any solid waste must be disposed of at a landfill licensed in terms of Section 20 (b) of the National Environment Management Waste Act, 2008 (Act No.59 of 2008).

-Department of Forestry, Fisheries and the Environment Environmental Authorisation Reg.
-No. 14/12/16/3/3/1/2769 approved EMPr, must be made available for inspection and copying-